chrisl8/dotfiles/README.md

 ## Platform

 This is intended to work on both the latest LTS of Ubuntu **and** WSL2.
-It should also work on Raspbian as well Ubuntu on Raspberry Pi.
+It should also work on Raspbian as well as Ubuntu on Raspberry Pi.

 ## To Install